nzaillian/django-encrypted-secrets/README.md

 $ ./manage.py init_secrets --mode=env
 ```

 A template encrypted dotenv-type file will be written to `secrets.env.enc`.
-When using env mode, secrets are automatically merged into the environment.
-This means that, in addition to being able to read secrets using the `get_secret` helper method, you may also read them as ordinary environment variables:
+When using env mode, secrets are automatically added to the environment.
+This means that, in addition to being able to read secrets using the `get_secret` helper method, you may also read them as ordinary environment variables.
+If an environment variable configured in the file already exists in the environment, it will *not* be overriden.
+This is because we assume that you may want to override variables from `django-encrypted-secrets` with environment variables set in your deployment environment.

+Example of reading environment variables directly from the environment and using `get_secret`:

 ```
 import os
+from encrypted_secrets import get_secret

+# option 1 - read directly from the environment:
 secret_api_key = os.environ.get('SECRET_API_KEY')

+# option 2 - use get_secret:
+secret_api_key = get_secret("SECRET_API_KEY")
 ```

 ## Production considerations